juy/ActiveMenu/README.md

 [![Latest Version on Packagist][ico-version]][link-packagist] [![Software License][ico-license]](LICENSE.txt)

-> Helper class for Laravel applications to get active class base on current route name *(It's only detect "route name, this is enough for us.")*.
+> Helper class for Laravel applications to get an "active CSS class", base on current route name *(It only detects route name)*.

 ----------